jaseflow/takeupsomething/content/interests/cooking.md

 ---

 ## Why start Cooking?
 There are many reasons someone might want to start cooking.
-Maybe you want to impress a certain individual, maybe you need to learn since you're out on your own now or perhaps you just find it extremely satisfying?
-Cooking or food in general brings joy to everybody, so why not learn how to provide that joy in the best way possible.
+Maybe you want to impress a certain individual, perhaps you need to learn since you're out on your own now or like a lot of people you just find it extremely satisfying?
+Cooking brings joy to everybody, so why not learn how to provide that joy in the best way possible.

 ## How much does it cost
 If you're setting up your kitchen from scratch you can expect to pay between **$400** **and** **$600**.
 It's important to pay for the quality when it comes to knives, pots and pans.
 A high quality knife will be upwards of $150, although the Vetroinox brand provides good quality for low price.
 Pots and pans you should be paying about $100 for each.